kendarorg/HttpAnsweringMachine/docs/basic.md

 #### Java

 On java you can download the der  [http://www.local.test/api/certificates/ca.der](http://www.local.test/api/certificates/ca.der).
-And import it into the main keystore
+And import it into the main keystore.
+For the ham Docker images this is not needed, since they already contains everything.

     keytool -import -trustcacerts -alias answeringMachineCa -file ca.der -cacerts -storepass changeit